foundriesio/docs/source/porting-guide/pg-spl-uboot.rst

 U-Boot
 ======

-Get the latest U-Boot support from the board vendor or community support.
+Get the latest U-Boot support from either the board vendor or the community.
 The current U-Boot versions supported in meta-lmp (u-boot-fio) can be found `here <https://github.com/foundriesio/meta-lmp/tree/master/meta-lmp-base/recipes-bsp/u-boot>`_.
 If there is no U-Boot support for the target board or if it supports an old U-Boot version, the user should update/port to a newer U-Boot